locustbaby/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-stack-chart.md

 ### Tyk Operator Configurations

-In order to enable installing Tyk Operator along-side Tyk Control Plane installation, please set `global.components.operator` to `true`.
+In order to enable installing Tyk Operator along-side Tyk Stack installation, please set `global.components.operator` to `true`.

 All other configurations related to Tyk Operator are available under `tyk-operator` section of `values.yaml` file.